ALC 51st Anniversary Celebration: Grab your tickets for our annual event on Wednesday, October 4!

 In recent years, calls to end mass incarceration and meaningfully address racial injustice have resulted in California legislators passing broadly-supported criminal justice reforms.
 These laws enable people to return to their communities after they have earned their release from prison or jail.
 Immigrant Californians, however, are not included in these measures because of where they were born.
 Instead, they are subject to an unequal system of justice and the state prison system pushes them into ICE detention and deportation.
 This double punishment devastates families across our state.

-Over the past few months, in partnership with Survival Media Agency photographers and documentarians, we’ve had the chance to spend time with Californians who have been directly impacted by the state’s prison-to-ICE pipeline.
-They are among the lucky few who have been able to get out of ICE detention through tireless community and legal advocacy.
+In the face of these injustices, immigrant communities are at the forefront of a statewide movement to reunite families and help more people build safe and thriving lives.
+In partnership with Survival Media Agency and the ICE out of CA coalition, we’ve had the chance to spend time with Californians who have been directly impacted by the state’s prison-to-ICE pipeline.
+They are among the lucky few to leave ICE detention through tireless community and legal advocacy.
 These Californians are rebuilding their lives in beautiful ways, made possible because they are home.